Easter 2017: Discover New Traditions To Enliven Your Easter Weekend

 What is Easter?

 Easter is a Christian holiday that celebrates the resurrection of Jesus.
 This was an important act for Christians, as it offered proof to his followers that he really was the son of their God.
-Beyond the Christian faith, today is Easter is synonymous with new life and a celebration of spring.
+Beyond the Christian faith, today Easter is synonymous with new life and a celebration of spring.

 The Easter weekend marks the end of Lent, a six-week observation of prayer, penance and self-denial that prepares the believer to celebrate renewal and resurrection.
 Lent, whose name comes from the Old English word for spring, begins on Ash Wednesday, forty days before Good Friday.